ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 This makes the program very large.
 Remove the code between and #ifdef en #endif of parts you do not use.<br>
 <br>
 The clock can be used for the languages Dutch, French, German and English.<br>
-For a four-languages word clock version see here:<br> https://ednieuw.home.xs4all.nl/Woordklok/Bouwpakket/4LanguagesWordClock.htm <br>
+For a four-languages word clock with Version V083 see here:<br> https://ednieuw.home.xs4all.nl/Woordklok/Bouwpakket/4LanguagesWordClock.htm <br>
 <br>
 The Arduino code version Character_Clock_WS2812_Dec2020 is designed to run with the <br>
 ATMEGA328 (Uno, Nano, Mini), ATMEGA1284 chip and only controls the LED strips of type WS2812.<br>
 Later versions uses more memory and are suited for SK6812 and WS2812 LED strips.<br>
 <br>
-The last version is V070.
+The last version is V083.
 This is free of compiler warnings and the code is optimized.<br>
-Copy the libraries from librariesV070.zip in your libraries folder.<br>
+Copy the libraries from librariesV083.zip in your libraries folder.<br>
+With DEFINES in the source code options can be turned On and Off.
 Compile and upload. <br>
 Open the serial monitor or the terminal app on your phone when you have installed a Bluetooth module<br>
 ![image](https://user-images.githubusercontent.com/12166816/119348087-aee38b00-bc9c-11eb-8c76-687d7cb20d97.png)
 <br><br>

-When a DCF77 module is attached time is adjusted to the second with a German longwave time signal.<br> Version V070 uses two methods to receive the DCF77 time.<br>
+When a DCF77 module is attached time is adjusted to the second with a German longwave time signal.<br> Version V070 and higher uses two methods to receive the DCF77 time.<br>
 One method uses the DCF77 Arduino library that uses interrupts.<br>
 The other method samples over 25000 signals a second in the loop and is therefore less prone for spikes in the signal.<br>
 But ... the code may not be delayed to much by other processes.<br>